dujas/dujas/README.md

 - A user-friendly interface for 2D image digitization and landmark capture.
 - A wide range of multivariate statistical analyses for tasks like characterization, identification, and complementary analyses.

 I focus primarily on the technical aspects of XYOM.
-The stack includes Node.js and React, uses Terraform for CI/CD pipelines and it is hosted in AWS.
+The stack includes Node.js and React, uses Terraform and AWS for its cloud resources and CI/CD pipelines.
 Also, the project is transitioning to Rust.
-More details about this transition, along with the technical architecture, can be found in this repository (_Coming soon_).
+More details about this transition, along with the technical architecture, can be found in [here](projects/xyom/index.md).

 The scientific part of XYOM is led by Dr. Jean-Pierre Dujardin.
 You can learn more about his work [here](http://xyom-clic.eu/).